 To use your mask/covering safely, remember:

 - N95 mask must be correctly fitted to be effective.
 If you are using a surgical or fabric mask make sure your mask covers your nose and mouth and fits snugly under your chin, over the bridge of your nose, and against the sides of your face.
-A face shield covers the sides of the face and below the chin.

 - Wash or sanitise your hands before putting on a mask/covering and after removing it.